the-reefshark/tp/docs/DeveloperGuide.md

     1. Add some bugs into the todo column.

     1. Execute `delete 1 c/todo`<br>
-       Expected: First bug is deleted from the `todo` column.
+       Expected: First bug is deleted from the `Todo` column.
 Details of the deleted bug shown in the status message.

     1. Execute `delete 1`<br>
        Expected: No bug is deleted.
 The app should response with "Please provide column in Kanban view window".